 “Death is very likely the single best invention of life.
 It’s life’s change agent.
 It clears out the old to make room for the new.”

 When you put death into the intersection of any of life’s problems, they effortlessly fade away.
 When I’m faced with a crappy day, I ask myself, “If this were my last day, would I care about this?”
-The answer has always been no thus far.
+The answer has always been a resounding no.

 Give someone a compliment

-I hope these tips anchor you in the present, or even better just make you feel more carefree.
-Life it to be lived.
+I hope these tips anchor you in the present or even better, just make you feel more carefree.
+Life is meant to be lived.
 It’s not that serious.